-The court is divided into two halves with the dividing line being the non-striker's running crease.
+The court is divided into two halves with the dividing line being the nonstriker's running crease.
 No more than 4 fielders may be in either half of the court from the moment the bowler commences their run up until the ball leaves the bowler's hand.
-Fielders are judged as being on either half of the court by their foot placement.
 On the line is considered in the other half.
-If this rule is contravened, the umpire will call and signal "No Ball".
+If this rule is contravened, the umpire will call "No Ball".